Chavrzp28/walletbeat/docs/mitmproxy-guide/mitmproxy-guide.md

 								dataCollection: {
 									// IP address implicitly collected because the wallet did not attempt to anonymize the connection:
 									[PersonalInfo.IP_ADDRESS]: CollectionPolicy.ALWAYS,

+									// The same cookie was sent along to this external provider, which acts as a
+									// tracking identifier the external provider can use to track the user across requests:
+									[PersonalInfo.TRACKING_IDENTIFIER]: CollectionPolicy.ALWAYS,

 									// The Ethereum address was sent to this external provider, with no way to opt out:
 									[WalletInfo.ACCOUNT_ADDRESS]: CollectionPolicy.ALWAYS,